websight-io/docs/docs/cms/architecture/layers-and-modules/index.md

 <div style="width: 100%; float: left; margin-top: 50px">
 <img class="image--layers" src="./layers/cms-layer-4.jpg" alt="CMS Layer 4" />
 React is our first choice for building resource-oriented views.
 Each view is a single-page application with extension points for dynamically loaded React components.
-However, adding custom views with other JS Frameworks like Vue.js or Angular is as simple as adding libraries and bootstrapping the app.<div>
+However, adding custom views with other JS Frameworks like Vue.js or Angular is as simple as adding libraries and bootstrapping the app.</div>

 <div style="width: 100%; float: left; margin-top: 50px">
 <img class="image--layers" src="./layers/cms-layer-5.jpg" alt="CMS Layer 5" />